COMMUNITY UNITES TO REVITALISE THE BLUE

 In the coming months until January, Hayatsu Architects and Assemble will prioritise new designs based on the public input.
 This will be followed by public events at relevant times as the plans take shape and evolve.

 The works are set to begin in early 2020 and completed in March 2021.
-Where appropriate, local businesses and the community will be engaged to provide services for the project, so it will truly be Made in Bermondsey
+Where appropriate, local businesses and the community will be engaged to provide services for the project, so it will truly be

 Please contact our programme co-ordinator for more information: